 These Vegan Zucchini Fritters topped with a dollop of dairy-free Lemon Cashew Cream sauce are an easy way to use up your (or your neighbor's) zucchini bumper crop.
-Bonus: they're gluten-free thanks to chickpea flour!
+Bonus: they're gluten-free!

 Summer means that gardens across the US are bursting with deep green zucchini.